 City Centre, the best area to stay in Madrid

 Madrid’s City Centre is a hub of tourist activity.
-It’s where you’ll find most of the city’s well known attractions, so it’s a good area to stay in and treat as a base if you’re going to be out and about sight seeing.
+You will find most of the city’s famous attractions here, so it’s a good area to stay in and treat as a base if you’re looking to spend the day sight seeing.

 Madrid’s museums are always popular attractions, and many of them can be found in the City Centre.
 The Prado National Museum is an art gallery with one of the largest, and perhaps one of the best, collections of art in the world.
-Then there’s the Museo Nacionale Centro de Arte Reina Sofía, another impressive art gallery that houses 20th century art pieces.
-As well as these popular art museums, there’s also the National Museum of Archaeology, the Museo de Sera, and the Museo del Romanticismo, and several others located near the Prado National Museum, around the Plaza de la Lealtad.
+Then there’s the Reina Sofia National Art Museum, another impressive art gallery that houses 20th century art pieces.
+As well as these popular art museums, you can also enjoy the National Archaeological Museum, the Madrid Wax Museum, and the Museum of Romanticism, along with several others located near the Prado National Museum, around the Plaza de la Lealtad.
 All of these will be within easy walking distance if you stay in the City Centre.

 There’s also plenty to see in the area by way of historic monuments and attractions.
 The Royal Palace of Madrid stands proudly in the City Centre, and is worth a visit if you enjoy admiring grand architecture and beautiful art.
-There’s also the Puerto Del Sol, which is the geographical heart of Madrid.
-Whilst this area is actually a busy cross road, there’s a beautiful fountain marking the area’s significance, and several shops and restaurants surrounding the area.
+You´ll also find the Puerto Del Sol here, which is the geographical heart of Madrid.
+Whilst this area is a busy cross road, there’s a beautiful fountain marking the area’s significance, and several shops and restaurants surrounding the area.

 The Plaza Mayor is another historic location in the area, dating back to the 16th century, and centring around a statue of King Philip III.
-As well as being a site of historical importance though, it is also Madrid’s main square, so it’s where you’ll find many of the City Centre’s restaurants, street performers, and pop up markets.
-Just a short walk away from this square, you’ll find Gran Via, which is a shopping heaven.
+As well as being a site of historical importance, it is also Madrid’s main square, so it’s where you’ll find many of the City Centre’s restaurants, street performers, and pop-up markets.
+Just a short walk away from this square, you’ll find Gran Via, which is a shopper´s heaven.
 This is the city’s main shopping street, and it’s so impressive that it’s often compared to New York’s Times Square.
 The street is always thriving with tourists and shoppers, and you’ll have the chance to shop until you drop at some of your favourite brands.
-No matter where you stay in the City Centre, you’ll be only moments away from these popular areas.
+No matter where you stay in the City Centre, you’ll be just moments away from these popular areas.

-For a more relaxing experience of Madrid, there’s also the central Retiro Park, where you can take a break from the busy city streets, and enjoy a tranquil walk around the park whilst taking in some much welcome nature in an ultimately urban environment.
+For a more relaxing experience of Madrid, there’s also the central Retiro Park, where you can take a break from the busy city streets, and enjoy a tranquil walk around the park, whilst taking in some much welcome nature within an ultimately urban environment.